VedantGithub123/WRO-2023-FE-Team-V-3/README.md

 ### Who We Are
 Team V^3 is an aspiring group of high school and university students who aim to be leaders in the future of autonomous vehicles.
 By taking the initiative to take part in the WRO Future Engineers challenge, we hope to gain experience in this field of engineering and problem-solving.
-We have been exposed to many robotic and logical challenges through Zebra Robotics, where we participated in many problems, such as WRO Robomissions, First LEGO League, and VEX Robotics Competition.
+We have been exposed to many robotic and logical challenges through Zebra Robotics, where we participated in many problems, such as WRO Robomissions, FIRST LEGO League, and VEX Robotics Competition.
 Our goals for this season are the following:
 - Gain knowledge in the field of autonomous vehicles
 - Expose ourselves to the nuances of software organization (i.e. Github)
 - Become proficient in the skills regarding electronic components